Three Steps To Get Your Employees Ready For Change

-In that moment I was reminded of how a single change event was both an ending and a beginning.
+At that moment, I was reminded of how a single change event was both an ending and a beginning.

 Help People to Accept the End with the Beginning

-Like the graduation, where the change recipients’ focus their attention will define their response.
+Like the graduation, where the change recipients focus their attention will define their response.
 It directly influences whether their energy is focused on maintaining the current state or moving toward the new state.
-One important task of a change leader is to help the change recipients understand that change is not either an ending or a beginning, but that it is both an ending, and a beginning.
-Leaders that effectively balance the ending of the old system with the beginning of the new system can increase the change- recipients level of readiness.
+One important task of a change leader is to help the change-recipients understand that change is not either an ending or a beginning.
+It is both an ending, and a beginning.
+Leaders who effectively balance the old system’s ending with the beginning of the new system can increase the change-recipients’ level of readiness.
 William Bridges author of Managing Transitions said, “It is the great paradox of change: to maintain continuity we must change”.

 Raising Change Readiness

 Here are three things you can do to help people see the beginning with the ending and raise your organization’s change readiness:

 - Talk about the need for change and allow time for people to internalize this need.
 The need for the change should be clearly understood by everyone affected — it must be internalized.
 When we internalize the need for change, it becomes meaningful.
 Adopting the new becomes tied to both our success and our failure.
 If the students had not internalized the need to complete high school (almost a decade ago) and the teachers and parents had not enabled the internalization, graduation could not have happened.